Xconomy: With FDA Panel’s Nod, First Postpartum Depression Drug Nears Approval

 These events didn’t lead to major safety problems.
 But these reactions have been unpredictable—they don’t seem to be tied to any particular variable or dose of brexanolone, and an abrupt loss of consciousness would be dangerous for mother and child.
 Panelists raised such concerns in their discussion of the drug.
 Though the number of patients who lost consciousness in the study was small, the numbers of patients who experience that side effect would likely be amplified in real-world use of the drug.

-Some panelists were satisfied that such concerns could be addressed with a risk mitigation plan that required the drug be administered in a healthcare facility.
+Some panelists were satisfied that such concerns could be addressed with a risk mitigation plan that requires the drug be administered in a healthcare facility.
 But a few others said the drug might need a black box warning on its label—the strongest warning that the FDA can issue to notify physicians and patients about a drug’s risks.

 All of which goes into Sage’s challenge going forward: turning brexanolone into a commercial success.
 FDA scientists stopped short of saying brexanolone should only be administered as an in-patient procedure in a hospital, which, as Stifel analyst Paul Matteis pointed out in a research note, would limit its use.
 Keeping new mothers in a hospital during the procedure would separate them from children and family.
 “It would be in the best interest of public health to have it widely available to the relevant patient population,” the FDA reviewers wrote.